-- I’m interested in becoming a DMU osteopathic medical student preceptor – who do I contact?
+- I’m interested in becoming a DMU osteopathic medical student preceptor – what must I do?

-- Who is eligible to receive CME credit for preceptoring DMU osteopathic medical students?
+- Who is eligible to receive CME credit for precepting DMU osteopathic medical students?

-- How do I claim CME credit for preceptoring DMU osteopathic medical students?
+- How do I claim CME credit for precepting DMU osteopathic medical students?

 - What is the difference between DO and MD preceptor hours?

 - How do I document my preceptor CME hours?